dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/armv7-architecture-error.md

 ---
 layout: default-layout
-title: Architecture armv7 Error - DBR iOS FAQs.
+title: How can I solve the "Undefined symbols for architecture armv7" error when building on iOS?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, armv7, undefined symbols
-description: How can I solve the "Undefined symbols for architecture armv7" error when building on iOS? - DBR iOS FAQs.
+description: How can I solve the "Undefined symbols for architecture armv7" error when building on iOS?
 needAutoGenerateSidebar: true
 ---